department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/navy-coast-guard-ships-vietnam.md

       <strong>And you'll need to submit a military record that shows you either:</strong>
       <ul>
         <li>Were aboard one of the U.S. Navy or Coast Guard ships that entered the inland waterways, <strong>or</strong></li>
         <li>Served in the Republic of Vietnam for any length of time between January 9, 1962, and May 7, 1975.
-This service may include serving aboard a vessel on the inland waterways, or on a vessel operating not more than 12-nautical miles seaward from the demarcation line of the waters of Vietnam and Cambodia (as detailed in <a href="https://www.congress.gov/bill/116th-congress/house-bill/299/text">Public Law 116-23</a>, the Blue Water Navy Vietnam Veterans Act of 2019).</li>
+This service may include serving aboard a vessel on the inland waterways, or on a vessel operating not more than 12 nautical miles seaward from the demarcation line of the waters of Vietnam and Cambodia (as detailed in <a href="https://www.congress.gov/bill/116th-congress/house-bill/299/text">Public Law 116-23</a>, the Blue Water Navy Vietnam Veterans Act of 2019).</li>
       </ul>
       <a href="https://vagov-content-pr-407.herokuapp.com/disability/how-to-file-claim/">Find out how to file a claim for disability compensation</a>
     </div>